VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 the domain's functionality.
 These included command and event message buses and a persistence mechanism for aggregates.

+> **Note:** The Contoso Conference Management System described in this
+> chapter is not the final version of the system.
+This guidance
+> describes a journey, so some of the design decisions and
+> implementation details change in later steps in the journey.
+These
+> changes are described in subsequent chapters.

 ## Working Definitions for this Chapter

 The following definitions are used for the remainder of this chapter.